tost11/JavaFx-Carpc/README.md

 Most of it comes from [this side](http://ozzmaker.com/navigating-navit-raspberry-pi) Its also a very good tutorial how to get navit running.

+If navit sometimes freezes for no reason you have to increase the gpu RAM fo the Raspberry-Pi.
+Therefor open /boot/config.txt and change gpu_mem e.g. gpu_mem=128.

 When using my navit.xml you cann install it via:
 ```bash
 sudo apt-get -y install navit mpc